vsergeev/zigradio/website/getting-started.md

 the `mixer`'s inputs.

-The third and fourth connections demonstrate the linear block connection syntax, which is used to connect the first output to the first input of two blocks.
+The third and fourth connections demonstrate the linear block connection syntax.
+For example, `try top.connect(&mixer.block, &filter.block);`, where `mixer`'s first output port is connected to `filter`'s first input port.
 This syntax is convenient for connecting blocks that only have one input and output, which is most blocks.

 ```zig
 try top.start();